demisto/COPS/README.md

     istitletask: true
 ```

-This is of course a sample(and simple example) just to show an overview of the scheme.
+This is of course a sample (and simple example) just to show an overview of the scheme.
 For real DFIR playbooks look at the Demisto content repo.

+Feel free to contribute by providing feedback, creating new DFIR playbooks, or using the spec in your security product, contact using issues of this GitHub repo.